and the calm is deep where the quiet waters flow

 After taking it in hand—after recognizing it, in a pang of crushing helplessness, as Wei Wuxian’s—he examined his surroundings.
 He saw within the dirt the footprints of animals.
-He saw traces of a fight, as faint as dust on glass: torn grass ripped off the soil by hand or boot, a burned spot of earth, the gash of a thin sword in the bark of a tree.
+There were traces of a fight, as faint as dust on glass: torn grass ripped off the soil by hand or boot, a burned spot of earth, a gash left by a blade in the bark of a tree.

 Dry blood on the leaves of a crushed flower.

 It was a miracle that dew had not washed it away.
-Lan Wangji picked the blue flower between his fingers, rubbing them against the flaking spots of blood.
+Lan Wangji picked the blue flower between his fingers, rubbing against the flaking spots of brown.
 They crumbled away until the leaves were green once more.

-There was no sweetness on the wind, no call for him to follow, not trail of breadcrumbs or stones.
-Even the bell in his hands only wore the faintest trace of honey, as if already all trace of its owner had started vanishing.
+There was no sweetness on the wind, no call for him to follow, no trail of breadcrumbs or stones.
+Even the bell in his hands only wore the faintest trace of honeyscent, as if already all traces of its owner had started vanishing.

 Wei Wuxian was long gone.